freepius/asVoyage-website/README.md

 * Make RSS or newsletter
 * BUG (not critic) : in DEBUG mode => when Logout => error (related to Session and header already sent)
 * Follow my pullrequest for Lightbox2.
+* Clarify using of strong and b tags

 For production
 --------------